SeunPapa/GrowthConnect/replit.md

 # Overview

 This is a business consulting website for a firm that specializes in startup and growth solutions for entrepreneurs.
-The application provides information about different consulting packages, displays service offerings, and includes a contact form for potential clients to inquire about services.
+The application provides information about different consulting packages, where each package contains multiple services, and includes a contact form for potential clients to inquire about services.
 The website presents a professional consulting business with three main packages: Startup Solutions, Launch & Growth Accelerator, and Ongoing Support Solutions, along with optional add-on modules.

+## Structure Clarification
+- **Packages**: The main offerings (Startup Solutions, Growth Accelerator, Ongoing Support)
+- **Services**: Individual components within each package (Business Plan Creation, Market Research, etc.)
+- **Add-on Modules**: Optional services that can enhance any package

 # User Preferences